Print your Admission Ticket between January 20 – February 2, 2026.

 PART II RESULTS

-If you have graduated before the exam date:
+If you have completed all graduation requirements before the exam date:

-Your unofficial exam results (Pass/Fail only) will be posted to the dashboard of your online Profile approximately six (6) weeks after the exam administration.
+Your unofficial exam results (Pass/Fail only) will be posted to the dashboard of your online Profile approximately seven (7) weeks after the exam administration.
 You will be notified by email when your results can be viewed online.
-Your exam results may be viewed for approximately ten (10 days) from the date of the email notification.
+Your exam results may be viewed online through April 15, 2025.
 An official hard copy of your exam results will be sent to you by regular mail within the same week.

-If you have not graduated before the exam date:
+If you have not completed all graduation requirements before the exam date:

-Your exam results will not be released until NABNE has received, no later than April 30th (for examinations taken in February) or no later than October 31st (for examinations taken in August), written verification from your ANMP that you have graduated.
-If NABNE does not receive this letter by the deadline, your exam results will be nullified and all fees will be forfeited.
-Upon receipt of written verification of graduation from your ANMP, your unofficial results will be posted to the dashboard of your online Profile and may be viewed no later than March 30th (for examinations taken in February) or no later than September 29th (for examinations taken in August).
+Your exam results will not be released until NABNE has received, no later than April 30th (for examinations taken in February) or no later than October 31st (for examinations taken in August), written verification from your ANMP that you have completed graduation requirements.
+If NABNE does not receive this letter by the deadline, your exam results will be nullified, and all fees will be forfeited.
+Upon receipt of written verification from your ANMP that you have completed all graduation requirements, your unofficial results will be posted to the dashboard of your online Profile and may be viewed through April 15th (for examinations taken in February) and October 15th (for examinations taken in August).
 If NABNE receives written verification of graduation from your ANMP after that time, you will be sent only the official hard copy of your exam results by regular mail.

 NABNE will make every attempt to ensure that the exam results posted online are correct; however, because implementation of this feature requires manual transfer of data (which introduces the possibility of human error), NABNE cannot guarantee that the information posted online is accurate.
 NABNE suggests that you do not make any decisions based on these results.